 When Will You Get Your Stimulus Payment?

-Recipients will get a notice from the IRS alerting them to their due payment.
-The majority of the payments are supposed to come by late January 2025, with the tax department stating that distribution will start in December 2024.
-Depending on their previously specified payment preferences, recipients will either get their money by mail in the form of a paper check or by automatic direct deposit into their bank accounts.
+The majority of the payments were supposed to come by late January 2025, with the tax department stating that distribution had started in December 2024.
+Depending on their previously specified payment preferences, recipients will either have received their money by mail in the form of a paper check or by automatic direct deposit into their bank accounts.
+If you did not receive the payment by the end of January, you can reach out to the IRS or a tax professional for further questions.

 How Do You Know If You’re Going to Get a Stimulus Payment?